Andreicucu93/ML-EasyData-Classifier/README.md

 \## Features

-\- Load an Excel dataset with product type info
+\- Load an Excel dataset with 2 columns

-\- Currently trains model on predefined attributes (Category + Subcategory)
+\- Currently trains model by 1 attribute

 \- Predict new entries